|

 Google insists that senders implement this feature ASAP; they want subscribers to be able to unsubscribe with a single click in the near future.

-Gmail supports both mailto and URL methods of list-unsubscribe headers
+Gmail supports both mailto and URL methods of list-unsubscribe headers.

-List-Unsubscribe Header in Outlook
+The Outlook List-Unsubscribe Header

 Outlook also supports list-unsubscribe headers, but only of the mailto variety.